 “What?” she asked.
 “I’m out of danger.
 I’ve managed to perform my duties as Vessel.
 The priests can stop worrying about an heir.”
 At least, for a few months.
 They’ll get suspicious eventually, I guess, but for now I’m safe.

 “Vessel,” Bluefingers said with a harsh whisper.
-“During your duty as the Vessel was the danger!”
+“Doing your duty as the Vessel was the danger!”

 She frowned, looking at Bluefingers as the little scribe tapped his board, glancing from side to side.
 “Oh gods, oh gods, oh gods. . . .” he whispered to himself.